Local Access to Huge Random Objects through Partial Sampling: Local-Access Implementations for Random Directed Graphs

 where the product enjoys telescoping as the denominator $(i^2)^{4i}$ cancels with $(i^2)^{4(i-1)}$ and $(i^2)^{4(i+1)}$ in the numerators of the previous and the next term, respectively.

 This gives us a closed form for the CDF, which we can compute with $2^{-N}$ additive error in constant time (by our computation model assumption).
-Thus, we may sample for the distance $D\sim\distr{D}(a)$ with $O(\log n)$ time and one random $N$-bit word.
+Thus, we may generate the distance $D\sim\mathsf{D}(a)$ using $O(\log n)$ time and one random $N$-bit word.